shivani3008/binogi-react-code-challenge/README.md

 - The app must be built using React.
 - Feel free to use any libraries/plugins that you need.
 - Try to make the UI look “nice enough”.
+You can scrap and replace the existing UI completely if you want.
 - Focus on code quality and structure.

 ### Optional: